The Referral Code Hack: Is It Worth Your Time?

-You run the risk of being a bother to others, and you’ll also subject your friends to services that they may not enjoy after all.
+You run the risk of being a bother to others.
+You’ll also subject your friends to services that they may not enjoy after all.
 Greg has joked about sending referral codes in holiday cards, but there are some people who really do push them on you.
 And depending on how intense you are about it, it can turn into a proper part-time job.

 Team Anti-Referral Code

 You don’t have to go through the trouble of setting up different accounts for these services.
-I caved in to a $10 credit from GrubHub; and while I only ended up spending about $6, I wonder how much the prices on the entrees are shot up, if the delivery fee that gets tacked on is worth it, and so forth.
+I caved in to a $10 credit from GrubHub.
+While I only ended up spending about $6, I wonder how much the prices on the entrées are inflated, if the delivery fee that gets tacked on is worth it, and so forth.

 Plus, I save on brain space.
 I don’t have to keep tabs on what accounts I have, how much credit I have with each service, or which friends I’ve already hit up for referral codes.